Carlos Slim raises bet on Dutch telecoms group KPN

 America Movil has already pumped around 3 billion euros into KPN, buying shares at mostly just below 8 euros as part of a drive to expand in Europe.
 The Mexican group also has a stake in Telekom Austria (TELA.VI), which is under water as well.

-KPN, which announced earlier this month its planned to raise 4 billion euros in equity capital, said it would seek 3 billion euros via a rights issue.
-It will also issue hybrid securities.
+KPN, which announced earlier in February it planned to raise 4 billion euros, said it would seek 3-billion-euros via a rights issue.
+It will also issue hybrid capital instruments, which are expected to be partly recognised as equity.

-A source close to the deal said KPN would need to sell around 2 billion euros of hybrids to hit its 4 billion euro target, as they are usually recognised as 50 percent equity.

-KPN plans to use the proceeds to cut its net debt of around 12 billion euros, and to continue investing in its operations.
+The proceeds will be used to cut its net debt of around 12 billion euros, and to continue investing in its operations.

 TIGHTER GRIP